-Baba Marta lived high up in the mountains with her two brothers – Big Sechko (January) and the other one – Small Sechko (February).
+Baba Marta lived high up in the mountains with her two brothers – Big Sechko (January) and Small Sechko (February).

 Whenever Baba Marta was happy the sun was shining and everything was bright.
 However when Marta got angry the winter became harsh and long the everything turned white with the freezing cold.

-The story goes that towards the end of March a young maiden from the local village decided to take her sheep up into the mountains.
-Her father told her, that it was much too early to do such a thing and that this would anger Baba Marta, and that they would suffer the consequences if she was to carry on.
+The story goes that during early March a young maiden from the local village decided to take her sheep up into the mountains.
+Her father told her that it was much too early to do such a thing and that this would anger Baba Marta.
+They would suffer the consequences if she was to carry on.